 - If the school is an Apple district, iMovie is a logical choice as it is already on the machines.

 - WeVideo is a great choice across all platforms as it is free and very easy to use.
-The FREE version has a limit on a recording time of five minutes.
+The FREE version has a limited recording time of five minutes.
 That is perfect as students should be creating a remix of three minutes or less.
 WeVideo has great video tutorials to learn how to use the program.

 - Public domain images can be found at: